 Porterhouse steak enjoys a fantastic reputation among meat lovers, and it is one of the most popular steaks in fine steakhouses across the world.
-But perhaps you’ve been wondering: How do I transfer those unique flavors to the dinner table at home?
+Today, we’re going to show you everything you need to know about a porterhouse steak.

 A Porterhouse steak is a premium cut of steak coming from the short loin portion of the cow.
 The porterhouse is a composite steak since it consists of meat from two distinctively different parts of the animal: the tenderloin and the top loin (also called the New York strip).
 Separating the two kinds of meat is the distinctive T-bone in the middle.